eliataylor/taxcalc/README.md

 This model raises more questions than it answers.
 That's the point — it's a thinking tool, not a finished product.
 Some of the harder ones:

-- **Banks and Corporations** — Should entities be taxed on net worth too, or only individuals?
+- **Banks and Corporations** — Should entities be taxed on net wealth too, or only individuals?
 Corporate balance sheets are structured very differently from personal ones.
 - **Transition** — You can't switch tax systems overnight.
 What does a 10-year phase-in look like?
 Would you run both systems in parallel?
-- **Enforcement and Privacy** — A net worth tax requires knowing what people own.
+- **Enforcement and Privacy** — A net wealth tax requires knowing what people own.
 How do you balance enforcement with civil liberties?
 Could zero-knowledge proofs or privacy-preserving audits help?
 - **Capital Flight** — If only one country does this, wealth may simply leave.
 Is this viable without international coordination?
 - **Asset Transfers** — Universal individual filing closes the simplest loophole — gifting assets to relatives to lower your bracket.
 But what about transfers to non-relatives, shell entities, or foreign nationals?